rsanchezmo/jaxer/docs/training.rst

         return schedule_fn

-Even :code:`optax` also has several loss functions implemented, I coded my own functions (code is indeed very similar). :code:`flax` **does not store the model parameters in the model itself**.
+Even :code:`optax` also had several loss functions implemented, I coded my own functions (code is indeed very similar). :code:`flax` **does not store the model parameters in the model itself**.
 This the main difference from :code:`torch`.
 Instead, the model parameters are stored in a separate :code:`params` object.
 This object is passed to the :code:`apply` method of the model.
 Therefore, the process of calling (inference) the model will be: